Blocked sewer and septic lines

 Hydromax USA drives white trucks with PSE logos, and their employees carry PSE badges.
 They've already discovered hundreds of cross bores within PSE's natural gas service area and find more every week.

-When Hydromax USA needs access to private property, they will leave door hangers, call you and mail letters asking you to call 1-800-371-3886 for an appointment.
+Hydromax USA may need access inside of your home or business to complete their inspection.
+They will leave door hangers, call you, and mail letters asking you to call them at 206-512-8032 to schedule an appointment.
+You can also contact them by email at email@example.com.
 Sewer examinations are designed to ensure your safety and are paid for by PSE.
-If a PSE cross bore is found, PSE pays to repair the portion of sewer damaged by it.
+If a cross bore is found, PSE will have the sewer repaired by one of our contractors at no cost to you.